meiqimichelle/anscombe-notebook/README.md

-# Jupyter notebook: Anscombe's Quartet Visualization
+# Anscombe's Quartet

-A visualization of Anscombe's Quartet using Jupyter notebook and matplotlib in the style of Edward Tufte [The Visual Display of Quantitative Information](https://www.edwardtufte.com/book/the-visual-display-of-quantitative-information/).
+Anscombe's Quartet via `Jupyter notebooks` and `matplotlib`, and drawn in the style of Edward Tufte ([The Visual Display of Quantitative Information](https://www.edwardtufte.com/book/the-visual-display-of-quantitative-information/)). #graphicalexcellence

 ## What is?
-[Anscombe's Quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) is a classic statistics demonstration that shows how valuable it is to visualize data, even when its statistical properties appear similar, or in this case, identical.
+[Anscombe's Quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) is a classic statistics demonstration that shows the value of plotting data, even when statistical properties appear similar.

-All four datasets in the quartet have the following properties (but a very different distribution, once plotted):
+All four datasets in the quartet have the following properties:

 - N = 11
 - mean of X's = 9.0